Surgical Case Library

 Ovarian teratoma is an uncommon cause of right lower quadrant pain mimicking acute appendicitis.

-Torsion of Ectopic Undescended Testis
+Torsion of Ectopic Undescended Testis.

-Cryptorchidism is the most common congenital disorder of the male genitalia in male infants.
-It is diagnosed i...
+<p style="text-align: justify;"><strong><u>Cryptorchidism is the most common congenital disorder of the male g...

 Intramural (between muscle layers) ectopic testicular torsion is an extremely rare condition.